-A principal who works for the employer for a period of more than six months, or who has service recognised for the purposes of sick leave (as defined in clauses 7.4.1 and 7.4.2) which exceeds 6 months, shall be entitled to 5 days sick leave on pay on account of sickness or injury, in each ensuing period of 12 months.
+A principal who works for the employer for a period of more than six months, or who has service recognised for the purposes of sick leave (as defined in clause 7.4) which exceeds 6 months, shall be entitled to 5 days sick leave on pay on account of sickness or injury, in each ensuing period of 12 months.
 Unused sick leave under this provision may be accumulated and used at a later date but the next year's entitlement cannot be anticipated.